herbageh3h/mybase/tmux.md

 ### How to execute command on all panes?

-C-b :setw synchronise-panes
+Ctrl-b :setw synchronise-panes

 ### How to toggle between pane and window?

-C-b :joinp -s :1 => merge window 1 to current window C-b :joinp -t :1 => join current pane to window 1
-C-b :break-pane  => break current pane to another window
+Ctrl-b :joinp -s :1 => merge window 1 to current window Ctrl-b :joinp -t :1 => join current pane to window 1 Ctrl-b :break-pane  => break current pane to another window

 ### How to swap pane?

-C-b :swap-pane -U
+Ctrl-b :swap-pane -U
-C-b :swap-pane -t 1 => swap current pane and pane 1
+Ctrl-b :swap-pane -t 1 => swap current pane and pane 1

 ### How to clear history?